 It is essential for schools to offer a safe and healthy learning environment, particularly as children are more vulnerable to breathing in polluted air than adults.
 Steps need to be taken to improve both the outdoor air quality surrounding schools, and the quality of the air inside classrooms.

-Why are children so vulnerable to air pollution?
+Why are children so impacted by air pollution?

 Children are more vulnerable to air pollution than adults as their airways are smaller and still developing.
 They also breathe more rapidly than adults, and are often physically closer to the level of pollution sources such as vehicle exhausts and hand-held cigarettes.